JuanSeBestia/react-native-wifi-reborn/README.md

 #### Errors:

-* `notInRange`: The WIFI network is not currently in range.
+* `location permission missing`: Location permission is not granted.

-* `addOrUpdateFailed`: Could not add or update the network configuration.

-* `disconnectFailed`: Disconnecting from the network failed.
-This is done as part of the connect flow.
+* `location off`: Location service is turned off.

-* `connectNetworkFailed`: Could not connect to network.
+* `failed`: Could not connect to network.

 ### `getCurrentWifiSSID(): Promise`